artsbentley/.dotfiles/README.md

 - [ ] add zoom in and out to tmux nav keymap
 - [ ] in nav mode, replace delete with opt key
 - [ ] combo for C-d an C-u
+- [ ] create harpoon activation for the num layer - combine with alacritty shortcuts

 ## Mac

+- [ ] align vimium shortcuts for tab navigation with the tmux and nvim keymaps for smoother navigation. look into surfingkeys vs tridactyl
+- [ ] install spotify tui and setup shortcuts for in alacritty or nvim like lazygit
+- [ ] look into a solution for notetaking -> see telekasten.nvim
 - [ ] create shortcuts for making faster connection between headphones and laptop speakers